 While it’s definitely practical to wear a watch on your wrist, it’s also exposed and could become damaged.
 In that case, you’ll be glad that you have a backup watch on your keychain.
 Remove the straps from a watch and then attach the face of the watch to the keychain.
 It won’t add a lot of bulk and you’ll be glad you did when the need for a backup arises.

-There are an abundance of keychain pens and tactical keychain pens out on the market.
-The difference between an ordinary pen and a tactical pen?
+There’s an abundance of keychain pens out on the market.
+The difference between an ordinary pen and a tactical one?
 The answer is primarily in what the pens are made of.
 A tactical pen is far more durable because it is constructed out of materials such as aluminum, and can withstand much more abuse.